top of page

 DFWREAdvisors Passion & Differentiation.jpeg

-Understanding Real Estate Commissions: Perspectives and Considerations from All Sides!
+Understanding Real Estate Compensation: Perspectives and Considerations from All Sides!

 Real estate transactions involve a multitude of moving parts, each with their own value and risks, but one aspect that often raises questions and debates, especially now with the NAR lawsuit, is the matter of commissions.

 From the seller and seller's agent's perspectives to the buyer and buyer's agent's viewpoints, each party brings unique considerations and interests to the table.
-Who pays what commissions in a real estate transaction and how are they paid?
+Who compensates whom in a real estate transaction and how are they paid?

-Let's delve into the dynamics of real estate commissions, and then explore the nuances across different financing methods, including conventional, FHA, and VA loans.
+Let's delve into the dynamics of real estate compensation, and then explore the nuances across different financing methods, including conventional, FHA, and VA loans.

 Sellers & Seller's Agent's Perspectives:

-From the seller's standpoint, real estate commissions are a critical factor in the decision-making process.
-Sellers typically agree to pay a commission to their listing agent, who then splits it with the buyer's agent upon successful closing.
-The commission is often calculated as a percentage of the final sale price, typically ranging from 5% to 6% but can vary based on the specific situation, the market, services provided, and negotiation.
+From the seller's standpoint, real estate compensation is a critical factor in the decision-making process.
+Sellers typically agree to pay their listing agent, who then splits the compensation with the buyer's agent upon successful closing.
+The compensation is often calculated as a percentage of the final sale price, typically ranging from 5% to 6% but can vary based on the specific situation, the market, services provided, and negotiation.

-For sellers, the commission represents a significant financial obligation, cutting into their proceeds from the sale.
+For sellers, that compensation represents a significant financial obligation, cutting into their proceeds from the sale.
 However, most sellers recognize the value that a skilled real estate professional brings to the table, including marketing expertise, negotiating skills, relationships, and market knowledge.
-In many cases, sellers are willing to pay the commission in exchange for the convenience and peace of mind that comes with professional representation.
+In many cases, sellers are willing to pay that compensation in exchange for the convenience and peace of mind that comes with professional representation.

 Buyers & Buyer's Agent's Perspectives:

-Buyers also have their own considerations when it comes to real estate commissions.
-While they usually don't directly pay the commission, it indirectly affects them through the final purchase price.
+Buyers also have their own considerations when it comes to real estate compensation.
+While they usually don't directly pay the compensation, it indirectly affects them through the final purchase price.
 Buyers typically rely on their agent to guide them through the home-buying process, from searching for desired properties to making offers, negotiating terms and price, and navigating inspections and closing.

 Buyer's agents provide valuable assistance to their clients, helping them find suitable properties, negotiate favorable terms and price, and navigate complex paperwork.
 Like seller's agents, they invest time and effort into each transaction, aiming to fulfill their clients' needs and preferences.
 Most buyer's agents work with their clients through Buyer Representation Agreements which clearly define the process, the terms, and expectations.
 Buyer's agents often show lots of homes, make multiple offers, and as a result spend lots of time working with buyers and seller's agents, however, they only get paid when a deal closes, adding real pressure to deliver results.